Phil Mickelson

 Mickelson is one of 17 players in the history of golf to win at least three of the four majors.
 He has won every major except the U.S. Open, in which he has finished runner-up a record six times.
-In 2022, Mickelson became the only golfer who has won 3 (or more) of the 4 majors to join the Saudi-backed LIV Golf tour, leaving his longtime PGA Tour membership of 30 years.
+In 2022, Mickelson became the only golfer who has won 3 (or more) of the 4 majors to join the Saudi-backed LIV Golf tour, leaving his PGA Tour membership of 30 years.

 Mickelson has spent more than 25 consecutive years in the top 50 of the Official World Golf Ranking.
 He has spent over 700 weeks in the top 10, has reached a career-high world ranking of No. 2 several times and is a life member of the PGA Tour.
 Although naturally right-handed, he is known for his left-handed swing, having learned it by mirroring his right-handed father's swing.
 He was inducted into the World Golf Hall of Fame in 2012.

-Early life and family
+Early life

-Philip Alfred Mickelson was born on June 16, 1970, in San Diego, California, to parents Philip Mickelson, an airline pilot and former naval aviator, and Mary Santos.
+Philip Alfred Mickelson was born on June 16, 1970, in San Diego, California, to parents Philip Mickelson Sr., an airline pilot and former naval aviator, and Mary Santos.
 He was raised there and in Scottsdale, Arizona.
 Mickelson has Portuguese, Swedish, and Sicilian ancestry.
 His maternal grandfather, Alfred Santos (also Mickelson's middle name) was a caddie at Pebble Beach Golf Links and took Phil to play golf as a child.

 Although otherwise right-handed, he played golf left-handed since he learned by watching his right-handed father swing, mirroring his style.
 Mickelson began golf under his father's instruction before starting school.
 Phil Sr.'s work schedule as a commercial pilot allowed them to play together several times a week and young Phil honed his creative short game on an extensive practice area in their San Diego backyard.
 Mickelson graduated from the University of San Diego High School in 1988.